 In the event that any action is taken in response to a Breach of Security or potential or attempted Breach of Security that demonstrates non-compliance of the Security Management Plan with the Security Policy (where relevant in accordance with paragraph 2.2) or the requirements of this Schedule, then any required change to the Security Management Plan shall be at no cost to the Buyer.

+6. Data security

+6.1 The Supplier will ensure that any system on which the Supplier holds any Government Data will be accredited as specific to the Buyer and will comply with:

+the government security policy framework and information assurance policy;

+guidance issued by the Centre for Protection of National Infrastructure on Risk Management and Accreditation of Information Systems; and

+the relevant government information assurance standard(s).

+6.2 Where the duration of a Call-Off Contract exceeds one (1) year, the Supplier will review the accreditation status at least once each year to assess whether material changes have occurred which could alter the original accreditation decision in relation to Government Data.
+If any changes have occurred then the Supplier agrees to promptly re-submit such system for re-accreditation.

 Part B: Long Form Security Requirements